-Features such as extensive landscaping typical of the area, a three-story waterfall and a descent into a flooded cavern with underwater viewing will create the immersive Pacific Northwest coast area for Zoo visitors.
+Features such as extensive landscaping typical of the area, a three-story waterfall and a descent into a flooded cavern with underwater viewing create the immersive Pacific Northwest coast area for Zoo visitors.
 A sandy beach area will encourage kids to explore; four small streams will allow them to mix sand and water for playtime.

-The architect for Owen Sea Lion Shores is Studio Hansen Roberts.
+The interpretive focus covers the natural history of sea lions and ocean health.The architect for Owen Sea Lion Shores was Studio Hansen Roberts.
 This is their first project at Omaha’s Henry Doorly Zoo and Aquarium.